Dalimil/Find-and-Replace-Browser-Extension/README.md

 Unfortunately the Selenium driver do not allow direct mouse interactions with the extension - there is no way to launch it from the toolbar (Mentioned here: https://releasematic.wordpress.com/2013/12/29/automation-testing-chrome-extensions/ and here: https://github.com/webdriverio/webdriverio/issues/2108).
 At the same time, I designed the extension with the minimal set of permission, and so the extension doesn't execute any code and doesn't inject anything into to page unless the user launches the widget first.

-The only thing we can do is open the extension page directly.
+The only thing we can do is open the extension's HTML page directly.
 So due to API limitations we won't be able to set up tests for the specific sites listed above.
 The only way we could test the highlighting for these sites would be to create a new extension that forces the injection of the content script code in every page the browser visits and also automatically starts sending the exact data payloads mocking the API coming from the (never running) search widget.
 Besides it being loads of work to implement, this would not actually be the full functional tests that we were aiming for - it would be testing the content script alone but none of the actual component interaction and communication with the search widget.
 We abandon this idea, because for the sole purpose of testing of the content script functionality we can find an easier and more efficient way to test things.
+We addressed this in the Integration Tests section.

+#### Manual Tests
+Due to some of the limitations mentioned above and also to speed up initial development of the core functionality.
+I created a demo HTML page that contains all possible combinations of editable text areas - all types (plain textarea, contenteditable, and single-line inputs), all sorts of styling, various states such as with a scrollbar, or in a scrollable container, as well as text areas inside nested iframes, and various other combinations.

+It is very quick to open this HTML page in a browser and use the already installed extension to see if everything is working as expected.
+It also allows for efficient debugging, and focusing on a specific element category when things don't work.

 ### Sites currently known to be broken
 - Facebook - highlighting and replace works but is reverted to original onClick
 - Quora - completely broken - inserting `<mark>` violates their `<span>` format and scatters original text (inserts newlines)
-- Sites using the CodeMirror plugin
+- Sites using the CodeMirror plugin, including Jupyter Notebook on localhost

 #### Why is it broken
 Facebook, Quora, and several other sites use contenteditables and keep the text content separately in JavaScript variables.
 When I insert my markup, and replace text, their JavaScript immediately restores the previous state (switches back to the orginal text).
 When I detach their JavaScript listeners by cloning the contenteditable DOM node, I am able to highlight and replace text successfully and the user can continue editing, but when they click the post or submit button, all changes made after the last search & replace operation was made are lost.
 This is because the text that is posted is the content of their JavaScript variables, and not the current contenteditable content.